Cleveland Foundation

-The Cleveland Foundation, based in Cleveland, Ohio, is the world's first community foundation and one of the largest today, with assets of $2.5 billion and annual grants of more than $100 million.
-Established in 1914 by banker Frederick Harris Goff, the Cleveland Foundation partners with donors to improve the lives of residents in Cuyahoga, Lake and Geauga counties, now and for generations to come.
+The Cleveland Foundation, based in Cleveland, Ohio, is the world's first community foundation and one of the largest today, with assets of $2.8 billion and annual grants of more than $100 million.

+The Cleveland Foundation partners with donors to improve the lives of residents in Cuyahoga, Lake and Geauga counties, now and for generations to come.
 The Cleveland Foundation is made up of more than 800 funds representing individuals, families, organizations and corporations.
-The current president and chief executive officer is Ronald "Ronn" Richard.
+The current president and chief executive officer is Lillian Kuri.

-The foundation was founded by Frederick Harris Goff, a well-known banker at the Cleveland Trust Company, who sought to eliminate the "dead hand" of organized philanthropy.
-He created a dynamic, corporately structured foundation that could utilize community gifts in a responsive and need-appropriate manner.
-In 2019, 1,871 place-based foundations exist internationally.
+The foundation was established in 1914 by Frederick Harris Goff, a well-known lawyer and banker at the Cleveland Trust Company, who sought to eliminate the "dead hand" of organized philanthropy, where charitable dollars were trapped in outdated, irrevocable wills.

-In its first decade, the foundation accomplished innovative projects to improve the quality of life for Greater Cleveland residents including conducting research surveys to promote public education reforms and understand the relationship between poverty and crime.
-In 1919, the Foundation's call for an expansion in public recreational opportunities led to launching Cleveland Metroparks.

-In 1963, the Cleveland Foundation took over the stewardship of the Anisfield-Wolf Book Award, the only literary prize in the country dedicated to honoring written works that make important contributions to our understanding of racism and appreciation of the rich diversity of human culture.

-The foundation has taken a leadership role in fueling multiple revitalization projects including the resurgence of Downtown Cleveland in the 1950s, the rebirth of Playhouse Square in the 1970s and the Greater University Circle Initiative in the early 2000s.

 Frederick Harris Goff led from 1914 to 1919.
 Raymond C. Moley led the foundation from 1919 to 1923.
 Carlton K. Matson, 1924–1928.
 Leyton E. Carter led the Foundation for 25 years, from 1928 to 1953.
 From 1953 to 1967, J. Kimball Johnson.
-James A. Norton, 1968 - 1973, left the foundation upon State of Ohio Governor John J. Gilligan’s invitation to serve as chancellor of the Ohio Board of Regents.
+James A. Norton, 1968–1973, left the foundation upon State of Ohio Governor John J. Gilligan’s invitation to serve as chancellor of the Ohio Board of Regents.
 Barbara Haas Rawson served as interim director, 1973–1974.
 Homer C. Wadsworth, 1974–1983.
 Steven A. Minter, who had served as the commissioner of public welfare for the State of Massachusetts and first under secretary of the US Department of Education, was CEO from 1984 to 2003.
-Ronald B. Richard, with experience in the U.S. Foreign Service, the CIA, and the private sector, has led the Foundation since 2003.
+Ronald B. Richard, with experience in the U.S. Foreign Service, the CIA, and the private sector, led the foundation from 2003–2023.